qiyang-lin/PY32F0xx_Firmware/Projects/PY32F030-STK/Example/COMP/COMP_CompareGpioVsVrefint_IT/readme.txt

 a low level.
 3.Configure PA01 to input a voltage of 1.3V and check that PA06 should output a high level.
-4.On each comparator interrupt, toggle the voltage on PA11.
+4.On each comparator interrupt, toggle the voltage on LED pin.
 ================================================================================
 注意事项：